saviola777/haxball-headless-manager/jsdoc/writing-plugins.md

 ```

 Plus the correct command prefix will automatically be displayed.
 If you want to
-display the help text to the user (for example because he used the command
+display the help text to the user (for example because they used the command
 wrongly), you can write

 ```javascript
 room.getPlugin(`sav/help`).displayHelp(playerId, `auth`);
 ```

 And that's it (for now).
-The help plugin is still not feature-complete, future
+The help plugin is still work in progress, future
 plans include:

 - displaying the help text when calling a command without parameters